jimjatt1999/Local-Autogpt-LLm/README.md

 You also need to download a llm model and place it in your desired path.
 You can use the quantized Llama 4b model from here.

+**note you can use other models too, just change the import from llama.cpp to gpt4all etc andthen change everything else accordingly

 You also need to set some environment variables for the script to work properly:

 - MODEL_PATH: The path to your llm model file